Here’s a cool arrangement of an old favorite of mine, Wayne Shorter’s “Prince of Darkness”.

 Another of Wayne’s haunting ballads, this one from his album Second Genesis.
 I get a Billy Strayhorn vibe here, I would love to have heard Johnny Hodges take this melody.

-I’ve heard this one covered live by many bands, including Derek Trucks (he never hit the A7, to my ears the best part).
+I’ve heard this one covered live by many bands, including Derek Trucks (he never hit the A7, my favorite part).
 I usually leave off the rubato first part on gigs, though Wayne’s intros are integral to his compositions.
 He claims to have first heard this melody on a TV commercial.
 I wonder which product it was for…